 The Whistle Blower Policy / Vigil Mechanism is formulated to provide a mechanism to anyone connected with the Company to approach and disclose unethical and improper practices or any other wrongful conduct in the Company and to prevent managerial personnel from taking any adverse action against person(s) reporting such matters.

-Company shall frame Policy to deal with transactions Company may enter into with Related Party/ies to ensure proper approval and reporting of transactions between the Company and its Related Parties.
+Company has framed Policy to deal with transactions Company may enter into with Related Party/ies to ensure proper approval and reporting of transactions between the Company and its Related Parties.
 Any transaction with a Related Party shall be considered to be appropriate only if it is in the best interest of the Company and its Members.
-The Board or any of its Committees which are dealing with related party transaction(s), shall accord their approvals for such transactions in compliance with the applicable laws and the Related Party Transaction Policy of the Company
+The Board or any of its Committees which are dealing with related party transaction(s), shall accord their approvals for such transactions in compliance with the applicable laws and the Related Party Transaction Policy of the Company.

 The Company is committed to make adequate disclosures based on the principles of transparency, timeliness, fairness and continuity.
 The Board of Directors and employees of the Company shall ensure and make necessary disclosures to the Company, the Regulator(s) / Statutory Authorities, the Shareholders, Investors, Members or other stakeholders as may be required by the applicable laws and the Codes / Policies of the Company.

-The Company as per the requirement of the Companies Act, 2013, and the Guidelines issued by the National Housing Bank on Corporate Governance of Housing Finance Companies put up to the Board of Directors, at regular intervals, the following:
+The Company as per the requirement of the Companies Act, 2013, and the Guidelines issued by the Reserve Bank of India on Corporate Governance of Housing Finance Companies put up to the Board of Directors, at regular intervals, the following:

-The Board of Directors shall designate a Compliance Officer to ensure compliance with applicable laws.
+The Board of Directors designate Head – Compliance, Legal & Internal Audit to ensure compliance with applicable laws.

-The Company shall adopt such policies, as may be required to adopt under the Companies Act, 2013, rules made thereunder, the National Housing Bank Guidelines applicable to the Company and such other laws and regulations as may be applicable.
+The Company shall adopt such policies, as may be required to be adopted under the Companies Act, 2013, rules made thereunder, the Reserve Bank of India Guidelines applicable to the Company and such other laws and regulations as may be applicable.